-\citet{sweetser2024large} did a scoping review and reflexive thematic analysis to map early research (2022 to Spring 2024) on LLMs and video games across five application themes.
-While most reviewed papers are technical, some qualitative observations from the interaction of developers with \ac{GenAI} are included, making this work the most related to ours.
-Key differences remain in technical focus, methodology, and timeframe.
-We focus exclusively on qualitative studies of developer experiences (2020 - Summer 2025) and, through meta-ethnography, provide an arguably more systematic, deeper and conceptually richer comparison and synthesis of existing work, which preserves the interpretations of the primary literature.
-To afford this depth of analysis and cater to a more specific stakeholder group, we limit our scope to game development, excluding uses such as live dialogue generation at runtime.
+\citet{sweetser2024large} conducted a scoping review and reflexive thematic analysis of early research (2022-Spring 2024) on LLMs and video games across five application themes.
+While most reviewed papers are technical, some qualitative observations from developers' interaction with \ac{GenAI} are included, making it closest to our work.
+Key differences lie in technical focus, methodology, and timeframe.
+We focus exclusively on qualitative studies of developer experiences, over a longer timeframe (2020-Summer 2025), and, through meta-ethnography, provide a more systematic and conceptually richer synthesis of existing work, which preserves the interpretations of the primary literature.

-Similar to \citeauthor{sweetser2024large}, \citet{moon2025generative} combine qualitative, empirical and quantitative, technical work to assess the relevance and challenges of \ac{GenAI} in educational game design across the perspective of designers, learners, instructors, and researchers.
+Similarly, \citet{moon2025generative} combine qualitative, empirical and quantitative technical work to assess the relevance and challenges of \ac{GenAI} in educational game design across mutiple stakeholder groups.
 The review and analysis methodology as well as exact timeframe of covered literature is left opaque, and the report does not connect claims directly to specific qualitative insights from the primary literature.
-We, in contrast, provide a systematic and grounded synthesis of exclusively qualitative studies on \ac{GenAI}'s impact on game production, narrowing our scope to game developers' insights while widening it to different production contexts and game types, including the design of educational games or games in educational contexts.
+We, in contrast, provide a systematic, grounded synthesis of exclusively qualitative studies on \ac{GenAI}'s impact on game production, focusing on developers' insights while covering diverse production contexts and game types, including educational games.